libavg/libavg/sphinxdoc/misc.rst

             Return the position of point rotated around :py:attr:`pivot`.

-        .. py:method:: isInf() -> bool

-            Returns :py:const:`True` if one of the components is infinite.

-        .. py:method:: isNaN() -> bool

-            Returns :py:const:`True` if one of the components is Not a Number.

         .. py:classmethod:: fromPolar(angle, radius) -> Point2D

             Converts polar to cartesian coordinates. :py:attr:`angle` is in radians with 0